 GER·O·SPAN is the framework we use to keep that balance.
 The acronym nests three pieces in one word, with the O standing alone in the middle as the fulcrum:

-- GER for the things that shape you.
+- GER for the conditions we read first.
 Genetics, Environment, Relationships.

 - ·O· for the fulcrum.
-Our work as your physician, sitting between the two sides.
+Our shared work, between the two sides.

-- SPAN for the levers you control.
+- SPAN for the levers we move together.
 Sleep, Physical Activity, Nutrition.

 Picture a seesaw.
-On one side sit the three Modulators that shape how every Fundamental actually shows up in your body.
-On the other side sit the three Fundamentals you control day to day.
-In the middle, the fulcrum is our job as your physician.
-We translate your data into a coherent picture, and the picture into the right next action.
+On one side are the three Modulators that shape how each Fundamental shows up in your body.
+On the other side are the three Fundamentals that move day to day.
+In the middle, the fulcrum is our shared work, where the two of us go after the targets you set and the outcomes you came in for.

 This page walks through all seven elements (Modulators first, then the fulcrum, then Fundamentals) and answers the questions patients ask us most often.

 You did not choose these the way you choose what to eat for lunch.
-They are the conditions you live inside.
-Ignoring them is why two people on the "same plan" land in completely different places.
-We lead with the Modulators because they set the ceiling for what the Fundamentals can do.
+They are the conditions you live inside, and ignoring them is why two people on the "same plan" can land in different places.
+We lead with the Modulators because they set the ceiling for what the Fundamentals can do, and because reading them is work you should not have to do alone.

-- Pharmacogenomics: How your body processes specific medications, so we prescribe what actually works for you.
+- Pharmacogenomics: How your body processes specific medications, so we prescribe what works for you.

 - Risk Markers: Targeted tests like Lp(a), APOE, and pharmacogenomics when the result will change the plan.